recrm/mini_minimal/README.md

 A simple tool to generate static websites from markdown files and HTML templates.

-This was developed by Geoffrey Rockwell using Cursor 2.0.77.

 ## Installation

 1. Install Python 3.6 or higher